teresamv/CRUD_vuejs_PHP/README.md

 •	Database connection parameters may depend on authentication

 Development
-You can access the non-compiled code at the URL: http://localhost/folder_name/index.php
+You can access the code at the URL: http://localhost/folder_name/index.php

 The CRUD + List operations below act on this table.
 Create
 If you want to create a record , then click on ‘add’ button in the right top corner.:
+From right top corner, there is a drop down for listing all categories exist in the dtabase.
+When we choose one category then list corresponding documents.
+When we click on edit button then populate selected category and entered document,if we want to change the choose value and enter document name ,then click on the update button.It will update the data and comes back to all document list.
+There is an another option for delete the document.